foucault/nvfancontrol/README.md

 #### Prerequisites for Linux

 You will need:

-* the Rust compiler toolchain, stable >=1.1 or nightly
+* the Rust compiler toolchain, stable >=1.1 or nightly (build)
-* static version of libXNVCtrl installed at /usr/lib (`libxnvctrl-dev` package on Debian/Ubuntu)
+* XNVCtrl; static (build only)
-* Xlib (`libx11-xcb-dev` package on Debian/Ubuntu)
+* Xlib (build and runtime)
-* Xext (`libxext-dev` package on Debian/Ubuntu)
+* Xext (build and runtime)

-If `libXNVCtrl.a` is installed in a different directory edit `src/nvctrl/Makefile` to point to the correct path.
-Since XNVCtrl supports FreeBSD in addition to Linux these instructions should also work for FreeBSD with GNU make and a recent gcc without further modifications.
+Since XNVCtrl supports FreeBSD in addition to Linux these instructions should also work for FreeBSD without further modifications.
 However nvfancontrol is completely untested on FreeBSD (bug reports are welcome).

 #### Prerequisites for Windows

 You will need:

 * the Rust compiler toolchain, stable >=1.10 or nightly.
 Be adviced that you need the **MSVC ABI** version of the toolchain not GNU.
 In order to target the MSVC ABI for Rust you will also need the [Visual C++ build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) package.
-If you are using [rustup](https://www.rustup.rs/) (which you should) you will be warned about this
+If you are using [rustup](https://www.rustup.rs/) (which you should) you will be warned about this (build only)
 * the [NVAPI libraries](https://developer.nvidia.com/nvapi).
 Depending
 on which version you are building (x86, x64 or both) place `nvapi.lib`, `nvapi64.lib` or both in the root of the repository.
-As `nvapi` is linked statically there are no runtime dependencies apart from the NVidia driver
+As `nvapi` is linked statically there are no runtime dependencies apart from the NVidia driver (build only)

 For both platforms run `cargo build --release`.
 Upon successful compilation the executable can be found in `target/release/nvfancontrol`.
+On Linux the build tool expects the libraries installed in `/usr/lib` or `/usr/local/lib`.
+In case you have libraries installed in different locations export them using the `LIBRARY_PATH` environment variable.

 ### Use and configure